Cruise Ship Passenger Injuries

 Claims for injury and death do not fall under the Jones Act but generally under General Maritime Law.
 Other laws can also come into play such as contract law and deceptive trade practices law.
 It is important that you contact a law firm that has expertise in General Maritime Law and cruise ship claims.

-Call the lawyers and attorneys at the Ogletree Abbott Law Firm at 800-JONESACT and tell us about your experience.
+Call the lawyers and attorneys at Abbott & Associates at 1-800-566-3722 or 1-800-Jones-Act and tell us about your experience.
 We will immediately tell you about your choices and give you an idea of the value of your claim.
 You have a duty to protect yourself and your family and a duty to report incidents like these and to pursue a claim against companies that injure and kill people due to their policies that encourage neglect.
-If you take action you may save another person's life in the future by forcing companies to make needed repairs and changing their profit based policy.
+If you take action you may save another person’s life in the future by forcing companies to make needed repairs and changing their profit based policy.

 Your claim is not an isolated event and you should not allow any insurance company television commercial cause you to feel guilty about making a claim.
 If you believe in accountability then you should move forward to hold those accountable for your injury and to stop them before they injure or kill others.
 Do not attempt to deal with the cruise ship line other than forcing them to document your injury.
 Always ask for a copy of their report.
 Do not sign anything, even your report.
 Guilty companies lie so don’t believe what they tell you.
 They may say that they have no responsibility but do not believe them.
 Call us and we will tell you the truth about injuries on cruise lines and what the law says about your rights.